 Shoshana Gottesman devotes her time to the exploration and development of musical spaces as locations for youth-led conflict transformation.
-By combining her years of experience in the fields of music education and values-based education with her studies in peacebuilding and human rights education from Teachers College, Columbia University, Shoshana has enjoyed invaluable experiences in teaching budding musicians, teacher and facilitator preparation, program and curriculum writing, and publishing.
+By combining her years of experience in the fields of music education and values-based education with her studies in peacebuilding and human rights education, Shoshana has enjoyed invaluable experiences in teaching budding musicians, teacher and facilitator preparation, program and curriculum writing, and publishing.
 The cross-section of critical pedagogy, music education, values-based education, education philosophy, and curriculum writing are her current exploratory spaces of play.

-Shoshana graduated from the University of Miami’s Frost School of Music in 2010 with a focus on music performance, international studies, and public relations.
-Studying the violin from the age of six and transferring to the viola at the age of 21, she has studied with members of the Houston Symphony, the Bergnozi String Quartet, and the Daedalus Quartet.
-As well, she has participated in numerous music festivals and has enjoyed performance opportunities in the United States, Tunisia, France, Germany, and Jerusalem.
-Finally, she is the co-producer of the album, “The Road is Made By Walking,” which is a cooperative, international act of co-creation by educators, musicians, and artists from over six countries, including Israel, Palestine, Jordan, United States, India, and Iran.
+Shoshana began her musical career on the violin at the age of six and transferred to the viola while an undergraduate student at the Frost School of Music of the University of Miami.
+Over the years, she has studied violin and viola performance with members of the Houston Symphony, the Bergonzi String Quartet, and the Daedalus Quartet, and has participated in numerous music festivals in addition to performing in the United States, Tunisia, France, Germany, and Jerusalem.
+She also is the co-producer of the album, “The Road is Made By Walking,” which was a participatory and international album co-creation project by educators, musicians, and artists from over six countries.

 - Gottesman, S. (2017).
 On Nationalism, Pluralism, and Educators Actively Questioning Our Identities.
 Journal of Critical Thought and Praxis, 6(2), 7.